-The Master's College has developed one of the strongest Biblical Studies degree in California, and one of the leading programs anywhere in the United States.
+The Master's College has developed the strongest Biblical Studies degree in California, and one of the leading programs anywhere in the United States.
 The Department of Biblical Studies stresses the understanding, interpretation, and application of biblical literature.
 The biblical material is studied in light of its original historical environment so that an authentically biblical understanding can be applied to the theological and cultural issues of the modern age.
 The department attempts to assist all students in developing a biblical worldview in which the principles and norms derived from the Word of God are applied to the whole of life.
 Spiritual values are emphasized so that practical spiritual growth is experienced along with academic achievement.

 Each emphasis is overseen by one or more of the Bible faculty, as listed in parentheses below: